Petrophile biternata

-Petrophile biternata is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile biternata is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a shrub with biternate or pinnate, sharply-pointed leaves, and oval or spherical heads of glabrous, sticky, yellow flowers.

 Description

 Petrophile biternata is a shrub that typically grows to a height of 1–2 m and has more or less glabrous branchlets.
 The leaves are biternate or pinnate, 20–70 mm long on a petiole 12–28 mm long with five to ten flat, sharply-pointed lobes.
 The flowers are arranged on the ends of branchlets in oval to spherical heads 20–25 mm long, with short, sticky involucral bracts at the base.
 The flowers are 12–17 mm long, yellow or creamy yellow, glabrous and sticky.
 Flowering occurs from August to October and the fruit is a nut, fused with others in an oval head about 25 mm long.